afilfarhan/MultiModaAgent/README.md

 # Skill
-Template skill
+System B, prompt with Few-shot learning

 ## Description
 This is a skill template, see [the docs](https://docs.furhat.io/skills/#the-contents-of-a-skill) for a breakdown of the content.
-For more example skills go to [our Github](https://github.com/FurhatRobotics/)
+For more example skills go to [Github](https://github.com/afilfarhan/MultiModaAgent/)

-## Usage
-Max number of users is set to: 2
-Default interaction distance is set to: 1 m
-No other specific requirements.